aotarola/otarola.me/content/purescript-in-lunarvim.md

 [`LunarVim`][lvim] uses [`treesitter`][treesitter] in order to detect file types, and it also includes advanced syntax highlighting via the included plugin [`nvim-treesitter`][nvim-treesitter].
 But, as of now, it only supports a [fixed set of languages][supported-langs], which does not include `purescript` 😭

-But fear not, you an easily fall back to a super popular plugin, called `vim-polyglot`.
+But fear not, you can easily fall back to a super popular plugin, called `vim-polyglot`.

 Add the following in your `~/.config/lvim/config.lua`